Table Matchmaker

 A compatibility system for D&D players and GMs built on real psychology, not vibes.

-The Player Astrology quiz exists to fix that.
+The Player Archetype quiz exists to fix that.
 Take the quiz below to discover your player archetype, understand what you are actually looking for in a campaign, and find a table that fits.

 The 16 Player Archetypes

 Every D&D player has a dominant mode.
-The way they show up at the table, what they find most alive in the game, what they need from a GM and a party to do their best.
-This system identifies that mode across 16 distinct archetypes, organized into four groups drawn from the classes you already know.
+The way they show up, what makes the game feel alive, what they need from a GM and a party to do their best work.
+This system identifies that mode across 16 archetypes, organized into four groups drawn from the classes you already know.

 The Bards